pgbackrest/pgbackrest/README.md

 * Link (called latest) always points to the last backup.
 This has been added for convenience and to make restore simpler.

+* De/compression is now performed without threads and checksum/size are calculated in stream.
+That means file checksums are not longer optional.

 * Checksum for backup.manifest to detect corrupted/modified manifest.

 ### v0.30: core restructuring and unit tests